-- Elite Championship with a prize purse being offered to the Top3 winners in each race of the national series as well as for the overall ranking of the National Series (further information from 2019 National Series can be found HERE.
+- Elite Championship as part of the National Series in D-A-CH with a prize purse being offered to the Top3 winners in each race of the national series as well as for the overall ranking of the National Series (further information can be found HERE.

 - Qualification for the European Championship in Elite race category.
 Further information can be found HERE.

-- Qualification for the World Championship in Elite race category (direct qualification only via Elite category races that are part of the National Series).
+- Qualification for the World Championship in Elite race category (direct qualification only via age group category races that are part of the National Series).
 Further information can be found HERE.

 The Age Group Category is a series of heats placed immediately after the Elite category.
 Age Group racers will follow the same rules and standards as the Elite racers.

 Age Group heats will be officiated by on-course referees, video review, and feature an Age Group points series with exciting prizes, podium awards, and athlete rankings.
 Age Group Racers believe they could win or place in a given race when stacked against only the best of the best within their designated age group.

 The Age Group categories can be seen here- same categories for both men and women.
 PLEASE NOTE: all races in Germany, Austria, Switzerland, Netherlands, France, Italy, Spain, Andorra and Greece have a minimum age of 16 years for the Sprint and 18 years for Super, Beast and Ultra.
 Therefore the age group category 14-17 is only used in Sprint races where there is a Age Group Race offered and it’s limited to 16-17.

 - Women 40-44 / Men 40-44

 - Women 45-49 / Men 45-49